Morning Musume: 2003-2004: 6th generation, Sakuragumi, and Otomegumi

-In January 2004, Natsumi Abe (known as "the face of Morning Musume" to the general public) left to pursue a soloist career.
-Her last single was "Ai Araba It's All Right", Morning Musume's last song to sell more than 100,000 copies until 'One Two Three / The Matenrou Show'.
-"Ai Araba It's All Right" had uplifting lyrics and a cheery dance sequence.

-The group soon released another single, "Roman: My Dear Boy".
+In January 2004, Natsumi Abe left to pursue a solo career.
+Her last single was "Ai Araba It's All Right", The group soon released another single, "Roman: My Dear Boy".
 The song showcased an almost rock flavor and centered its lyrics around offering "a dance" to a boy.
-This was followed by their twenty-third single, "Joshi Kashimashi Monogatari", which is unique in that it was actually about the Morning Musume girls themselves—each member got a verse about their personality.
-This song would later be remade several times as "Joshi Kashimashi Monogatari 2" and "Joshi Kashimashi Monogatari 3", included in their sixth and seventh album respectively.
-This single also marked the leaving of fourth-generation members Nozomi Tsuji and Ai Kago in August, to focus on "W", their new duo group.
+This was followed by their twenty-third single, "Joshi Kashimashi Monogatari",.
+Nozomi Tsuji and Ai Kago in left in August 2004 to focus on "W", their new duo group.
+In mid-2004, Morning Musume's second compilation album, Best!
+Morning Musume 2 was released and featured "Yah!
+Aishitai" as the only new track.